informedcitizenry/6502.Net/Docs/Expressions.md

 timestwo = (n) => n * 2
 t2 = timestwo

-    .echo t2(4) // prints "8"
+    .byte t2(4) // > 8
 ```

 In the above example the constant `t2` is treated as a reference to the original function `timestwo`.

 Use `.invoke` to call a function or method as a standalone statement.
 The return value (if any) is discarded.